 Common Trucking Accident Causes

 Trucking accidents are most often caused by speeding passenger vehicles.
 Smaller passenger vehicles usually try and pass between other cars and truck drivers along highways or long stretches of rural interstates.
 These passenger vehicles misjudge their speed and distance, colliding with larger tractor-trailers.
-These collisions then send truck drivers off course, where they sometimes crash into other cars and parts of the highway.
+These collisions then send truck drivers off course, sometimes crashing into other cars and parts of the highway.

 Truck Driver Crash Injuries